Miss Congeniality (film): Critical response

 On Rotten Tomatoes the film has an approval rating of 41% based on review from 116 critics.
 The critical consensus reads: "Though critics say Bullock is funny and charming, she can't overcome a bad script that makes the movie feel too much like a fluffy, unoriginal sitcom."
 On Metacritic the film has a score of 43 out of 100, based on reviews from 20 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film a grade of "A−".

 A. O. Scott of The New York Times described it as "a standard-issue fish-out-of-water comedy" which "seems happily, deliberately second-rate, as if its ideal audience consisted of weary airline passengers".
 Roger Ebert for the Chicago Sun-Times wrote: "It isn't bad so much as it lacks any ambition to be more than it so obviously is" although he had some praise for Sandra Bullock's performance.

-It was nominated for several awards, including two Golden Globes: Sandra Bullock earned a nod for Best Performance by an Actress in a Motion Picture – Comedy/Musical, and Bosson's "One in a Million" was nominated for Best Original Song in a Motion Picture.
+It was nominated for several awards, including two Golden Globes: Sandra Bullock for Best Performance by an Actress in a Motion Picture – Comedy/Musical, and Bosson's "One in a Million" for Best Original Song in a Motion Picture.